 Dredging of the Hudson River Chronology

 1940s — GE begins using PCBs as an insulating fluid in electrical capacitors manufactured at plants along the river at Hudson Falls and Fort Edward, N.Y., about 50 miles north of Albany.
+When available, GE held valid permits to use and discharge the compound.

 Feb.
 1, 2002 — EPA issues a second Record of Decision that calls for dredging sediment that contains PCBs from a 40-mile stretch of the Hudson River.
+EPA structured the project into two phases: the first phase or the first year of dredging and a second phase encompassing all future years of dredging.
+In between the two phases, EPA envisions a review of the project by an independent peer review panel.

 April 9, 2002 — GE informs EPA that it will cooperate with the Agency to implement its selected remedy for the Hudson.